Wild swimming offers many physical and mental health benefits. We'll tell you 5 great reasons to try it, and give you some tips on how to get started.

 What to Wear

 The weather conditions and water temperature will dictate what you need to wear for wild swimming.
-If you are swimming in the winter months, unless you are very acclimatised to cold water, you should wear a wetsuit to keep you warm.
+If you are swimming in the winter months, unless you are very acclimatized to cold water, you should wear a wetsuit to keep you warm.
 Wetsuits for open water swimming are different from traditional surfing wetsuits, as they have additional buoyancy and flexibility built in to make them more comfortable to swim in for longer distances.

 When wild swimming in the summer months, the water should be warm enough to wear a swimming costume or swim shorts.
 Other equipment you should consider buying for wild swimming, especially if you want to swim long distances, is a swimming cap and goggles, as well as ear plugs to prevent ear infections.
-Choose a bright coloured swimming cap, so that people can spot where you are while you are in the water.
+Choose a bright-colored swimming cap, so that people can spot where you are while you are in the water.
 You can also choose to wear a buoyancy aid so that people can always identify where you are.
 This is useful so that boats can see you in the water as well as other people who are around, in case you encounter difficulties while swimming.

 The Best Spots for Wild Swimming in the US